Xiej5645/hawks-highway/README.md

 - Spent too much time trying to figure it out, but in the end we went with Supabase.
 - Frontend tech-stack: Reactjs, ReactRouter, Vite.

+- last update: 05/05/2025:
+  - removed backend api, previously using Supabase
+  - it is now a fully static site